Medium or Small office backup strategy on a Modest Budget

 Though it has been around for a while now, in terms of internet time, cloud storage is still the new kid on the block.
 But cloud adoption has been so successful, that many businesses now consider a cloud solution as a default for backup.
 A recent Forbes study suggests that 30% of all IT budgets are allocated for cloud adoption with roughly, 48% went to SaaS, 30% to IaaS, and 21% to PaaS.
 Cloud storage helps you save space and logistics related to on-premise storage.
 If your budget is limited, customizable iDrive or the free 15GB offered by G Suite are great options, to begin with, while you decide your next steps.
 Microsoft’s Office 365 and OneDrive for Business could also be a good option for SMBs on a budget.
-They may not be the best options from a data privacy standpoint, but you can encrypt your backup data before sending them to the cloud – and that’s a start.
+They may not be the best options from a data privacy standpoint, but you can encrypt your backup data before sending them to the cloud – and that’s the best start for a small office backup strategy.

 The 3 2 1 backup rule is an industry best practice that basically protects you from losing your data to ransomware or insider threats – not to mention coffee spills!
 The rule is quite simple, keep at least three (3) copies of your data – one (1) primary and two (2) backup copies on different storage media, with one (1) of them located offsite.
 Why 2 backup copies you say?
 For one thing, it gives you redundancy because the chances are slim that both backup copies go bad or get damaged.
 Having one copy on-premise allows for fast recovery when needed, whereas the offsite copy gives you peace of mind and protects you in case of a disaster.
 Nowadays, a fairly common option is an on-premise physical backup coupled with a cloud backup.
 So, 3 2 1 backup rule let’s backup better?

 Network Attached Storage (NAS)